myyat/hotel-booking-system-ba/docs/user-stories.md

 **Acceptance Criteria**
 - Given the user is on the hotel booking page
-  When the user selects room type, number of rooms and clicks "Book"
+  When the user selects a room type, number of rooms and clicks "Book"
   Then the system temporarily locks the selected room and displays the guest details page

 - Given the user is on the guest details page
   When the user enters required information and selects a payment method
   Then the system proceeds to payment processing

-- Given the user is on the guest details page
-  When the payment is completed successfully
-  Then the system confirms the booking and displays a message "Booking confirmed"

 - Given the user is on the hotel booking page
-  When the user clicks "Book" without selecting a room type, number of rooms
+  When the user clicks "Book" without selecting a room type and number of rooms
   Then the system displays a message "Please select a room type and number of rooms"

 - Given the user is on the guest details page
   When the user clicks "Book" without selecting a payment method
   Then the system displays a message "Please select a payment method"

-- Given the user is on the guest details page
-  When the payment transaction fails
-  Then the system displays an error message and prompt the user to retry or select a different paymethod

 - Given the selected room is no longer available
   When the user attempts to book